staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 Not bad at all.
 That is a 2.1X speedup from where we started.
 Definitely a solid improvement.

+I think that this is a good stopping point for this post.
+162 microseconds per evaluation allows us to comfortably meet our SLA.

+### Future

-I think that is enough for this post.
-Decision trees are a big part of our modeling so there is definitely some more work that I have completed that can be saved for future posts.
+Decision trees are a big part of our modeling at SparX so there is some more work that I have completed that can be saved for future posts.

-Things that I have also explored:
+Other things that I have explored:

 - representing the condition object in different ways to for best performance.
 - using Unsafe to create offheap structs opposed to the primitive array strategy.
 - using pruning algorithms to avoid unnecessary work.

 In the meantime I encourage you to take a look at the [Sequoia](https://github.com/staples-sparx/Sequoia) library.
-There is definitely work that needs to be done to make it more usable as an open source library: stabilized api, documentation, etc. However, if you have a need for an efficient decision tree implementation you might find it useful.
+There is definitely work that needs to be done to make it more usable as an open source library: stabilized api, documentation, readme, etc. However, if you have a need for an efficient decision tree implementation you might find it useful.
 At SparX, we have been using it in production successfully for almost a year.